Wild Salmon Fishing

 - Works to promote affordable public access to fishing

 - Manages around 140 river salmon fishing tenancies, on around 60 rivers across Scotland, including the Allan Water, the River Leader, the Findhorn, the Stinchar, the Clyde, the Almond and the Forth.
-The majority, by length of fishing, are let to angling clubs, providing access to reasonably priced salmon fishing rights to local communities
+The majority, by length of fishing, are let to angling clubs, providing access to reasonably priced salmon fishing rights to local communities.
+Locations of these angling association lettings are shown here with lists of the angling associations available here.

 - Improves fisheries and works with anglers to promote responsible management of fishing